 This thick, hearty breakfast is ready in less than 15 minutes!
 I like to top mine with fresh berries, nuts, and seeds for added crunch and flavor while still keeping the overall meal low in carbs.

+- This low-carb oatmeal can be jazzed up with toppings of your choice.
 You can keep it super simple with fresh fruit, coconut flakes, and nuts for a tasty little bowl.
-Or, you can go the other route and make it an indulgent bowl with your favorite sweet toppings!

 There are plenty of variations for this recipe if you find that you’re out of any of the ingredients.